 Fellowships run for approximately four weeks and take place in one of the 34 designated training centres worldwide.
 The directors and staff at these centres provide training and enhance IHTC fellows’ capacity in diagnosis, treatment, and care.
 When fellows return home from their training, they’re able to share the skills they have acquired during their fellowship with colleagues and patients.
 In this way, knowledge “grows organically” and benefits more and more people over time.

 The program recently celebrated its 50 years with a reception at the WFH World Congress in May.
 Johnny Mahlangu, MD, IHTC Director for the centre in Johannesburg, South Africa, and member of the WFH IHTC Committee, chaired the event.
 WFH President Cesar Garrido shared some words about the impact the program has had over the years.
 The event brought together IHTC directors and team members, committee members, alumni, and others to celebrate this exciting milestone.

 The WFH would like to thank the members of the WFH IHTC Committee, training centre directors and training teams, and alumni for their dedication and contributions to this important program and the bleeding disorders community!

 To read an article on the 50th anniversary of the WFH IHTC Fellowship Program which appeared in Haemophilia, the official journal of the WFH, please click here.

-The IHTC Fellowship program is supported in 2022 by F. Hoffman La Roche Ltd. and Bayer.
+The IHTC Fellowship program is supported in 2022 by F. Hoffman La Roche Ltd., Bayer, and the Hemophilia Alliance.